TristanACG/Cyber-Security-Essentials/README.md

 a simplification and there exists many more niches within cyber security (digital forensics, incident response, policy, etc.), but those two truths remain at the center of it.

 ### I have to learn ALL of that before I begin?
 So I need to know computer networking **and** programming before I even begin?
 Well, not really.
-It is important and it is imperative that you learn them.
-But if you get caught up in learning X before Y, you'll never learn Y. So learn those adjacent to the course!
+It is imperative that you learn them, but if you get caught up in learning X before Y, you'll never learn Y. So learn those adjacent to the course!
 It's preferred that you know them, but it's not going to be the end all be all.
 I don't want to understate their importance becuase they are very important and if you want to break into the field, you're going to need to understand them.